June 2, 2025

 New tool pinpoints where shade is lacking across 360-plus cities and towns

 A new national Shade Map from the UCLA Luskin Center for Innovation and American Forests maps the shade infrastructure for more than 360 U.S. cities and towns.
-The tool aims to help federal, state, and local decision-makers identify existing “shade deserts” and prioritize investments to mitigate the impacts of extreme heat.
+The tool aims to help federal, state, and local decision-makers identify existing “shade deserts” and prioritize investments to mitigate the impacts of heat.

 “Most cities aren’t armed with the data they need to know if there is shade where communities need it most,” said V. Kelly Turner, associate director of the UCLA Luskin Center for Innovation.
 “That’s where the Shade Map comes in.
 Never before has it been this easy for communities in the U.S. to know how much shade they have, where it is, and whether the source is buildings or vegetation.”